 Here, for what it's worth, and to the best of my recollection is the overdue literary search of nautical influences which may have fed into my writing of the book - Alexander Woyte and the Pirates (and Goblins)

-• I also read, as a kid, the classic pirate novel - Treasure Island written by Robert Louis Stevenson.
+• I also read, as a kid, the classic pirate novel - Treasure Island written by Robert Louis Stevenson (now available as a free ebook on gutenberg.org).
 And although I haven't reread it since, it left its mark.
-In my own pirate novel I pay homage to Treasure Island by a visual reference to the image of a main character on crutches.
-This was based on a true incident (reported in the book as fiction) and woven into the story.
+In my own pirate novel I pay homage to Treasure Island by a visual reference to the image of a main character (Alexander's dad) on crutches.
+This was based on a true incident (although narrated in the book as fiction) and woven into episodes in the story.
 No parrots, however.
 They have become a Monty Python thing.

 • If there is a book about Captain Blood I've never seen it.
 But a film of that name appeared on tv screens many times in my tv viewing life and I must have seen it several times long before I set my mind to writing about pirates.